Chasing Amy: Reception

-Critical reception

 Chasing Amy received positive reviews from critics.
-Review aggregation website Rotten Tomatoes reports an approval rating of 86% based on reviews from 87 critics, with a rating average of 7.30/10.
+Review aggregation website Rotten Tomatoes reports an approval rating of 87% based on reviews from 87 critics, with a rating average of 7.30/10.
 According to the site's summary of the critical consensus, “Although Chasing Amy's depiction of queer sexuality is frustratingly clumsy, it handles an array of thorny themes with a mixture of sensitivity, raw honesty, and writer-director Kevin Smith's signature raunchy humor."
 On Metacritic, the film has a weighted average score of 71 out of 100 based on 28 reviews.
 Audiences polled by Cinemascore gave the film a grade of "A−".